 Developing Abstract Cognitive Enablers

 Given the principles above, the Socelor method of learning is surprisingly simple.
-You write a blog post – yes, a blog post with no other cutting edge technology needed – every week for ten weeks on the topic of your choosing, bound only by the general subject area that you are studying.
+You write a blog post – yes, a blog post with no other cutting edge technology needed – every week for ten weeks, bound only by the general subject area that you are studying.
 You are required to write on a foundation of solid evidence.
 Your opinion might be great, but until you provide the evidence, it is nothing more than your opinion.
 The writing is short – around 500 words.

 Following the publication of your post, you are required to read some of the posts of your peers you are learning with and comment on their work.
 The catch is that you must provide evidence to support your comments as well.

 Finally, you will lead a discussion on a topic of your choice bi-weekly.
 The topic is any topic that you choose within the subject area.
 However, the reality is that you will almost always discuss the work you have written about.